remicoding/nutrition-label-page/README.md

 This repository contains the HTML and CSS for the **Learn Typography by building a Nutrition Label** course by [freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/).

-Typography is the art of styling your text to be easily readable and suit its purpose..
+Typography is the art of styling your text to be easily readable and suit its purpose.

 The `index.html` file contains HTML tags and appropriate classes to use for the manipulation of the elements on the page.